Spider-Man Unlimited

-Spider-Man Unlimited is an American animated series by Saban Entertainment which features the Marvel comic book superhero Spider-Man, intended as a loose sequel series to the previous Spider-Man: The Animated Series, which ran from 1994 to 1998.
+Spider-Man Unlimited is an animated television series produced by Saban Entertainment which features the Marvel comic book superhero Spider-Man and serves as a follow-up to Spider-Man: The Animated Series.
 Unlimited premiered in 1999, and though it had fair ratings, it was overshadowed by Pokémon and the newly debuted Digimon, and canceled after airing only a few episodes.
 Fox Kids later resumed airing the show from 1999 to 2001, airing 13 episodes, the last ending on a cliffhanger.

-The specific incarnation of Spider-Man who serves as the focus of Spider-Man Unlimited will return in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as a member of Miguel O'Hara's Spider-Forces.
+The specific incarnation of Spider-Man who serves as the focus of Spider-Man Unlimited made a return in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as a member of Miguel O'Hara's Spider-Society.

 Production

-Initially, the goal was to do a low-budget adaptation of the first 26 issues of The Amazing Spider-Man comic book, but Sony and Marvel had already engaged in a deal to produce the Spider-Man movie, and so Saban was cut from any source and could not use the traditional Spider-Man suit or adapt the early comics.
+Initially, the goal was to do a low-budget adaptation of the first 26 issues of The Amazing Spider-Man comic book, but Sony and Marvel Studios had already engaged in a deal to produce the Spider-Man film, and so Saban Entertainment was cut from any source and could not use the traditional Spider-Man suit or adapt the early comics.
 Also, in the original idea, Spider-Man was stranded in a Counter-Earth in which Ben Parker did not die and thus Peter Parker lacked the moral fortitude to resist becoming Venom.
-However, Marvel Comics did not like the idea and stated that they would not do a story with two Peter Parkers.Also this show was made after Marvel decided not to move ahead with a show focusing on Spider-Man 2099 following consideration due to the DC Comics show set in the DC Animated Universe, Batman Beyond premiering earlier that year which covered the futuristic setting.
+However, Marvel Comics did not like the idea and stated that they would not do a story with two Peter Parkers.
+Additionally, the show was made after Marvel decided not to move ahead with a show focusing on Spider-Man 2099 following consideration due to the DC Comics series Batman Beyond premiering earlier that year and having a similar futuristic setting.

-Unlike the previous series which used digital ink and paint, the animation on the series was made using traditional cels.
+Unlike the previous series which used digital ink and paint, the animation on the series was made using traditional cel animation.
+The characters' designers, including Spider-Man's new outfit, were done by Shannon Denton and Roy Burdine.
+The show's music was handled by Saban Entertainment, and credited to Shuki Levy and Haim Saban (under his composing alias Kussa Mahchi).
+The music for Spider-Man: The Animated Series was also handled by Saban Entertainment and credited to Shuki Levy and Kussa Mahchi, although Saban were less involved with that show than they were with Spider-Man Unlimited.

+"One Is the Loneliest Number" was produced as, and supposed to be, episode 10, but it was packaged as the 11th by Fox Kids' decision, thus creating continuity errors with Spider-Man referring to his battle with Venom at the middle of "Family Matters" while this battle was delayed by an episode and with the High Evolutionary referring to Spider-Man's interference with his attempts to control the Symbiotes near the end of "Family Matters", which also happens in "One Is the Loneliest Number" and is yet to be shown to the audience.

 Several scripts were written for Season 2, including the conclusion of the cliffhanger, but were never produced.